microsoft/hackathon-starter-kit/README.md

 ## Why run a Hackathon?

-- For internal:
+There are many reasons to run a hackathon.
+Recruiting talents, marketing a product (or a company) and building new skillsets, to name a few.
+There are different ways to run a hackathon and as mentioned above, at least within Microsoft, we have two categories; Community and Internal hackathons.

+**For internal**: We see a hackathon being run in the internal format when we want to build muscles for the employees.
-  - For sales: Allows hands-on experience with technologies they may not be familiar with.
-Help them understand and engage customers more effectively.
+  - For sales, they need to be trained in products they are selling.
+Hackathon allows hands-on experience with new/existing products they may not be familiar with.
+It will help them to understand how the products can help the customers and engage with them more personally.
-  - For engineers: Allows greater depth of the technology they need to support.
-Opportunity to solution real world scenarios in depth they've never been exposed to.
+  - For solution architects, they need to know the ins and outs of the products they are solutioning for the customers.
+Hackathon can give them an opportunity to solution real world scenarios, that they might not have otherwise encountered, in depth.
+  - For engineers, they need to know how different services/products work to incorporate into their own product.
+You can imagine a tech company that is big as Microsoft has enormous amount of services we offer and not all engineering teams are familiar with all the offerings.
+Hackathon would be a great way for one team to learn about other products and also build collaboration with other teams.

 - Community:
   - Sourcing ideas from the community.